-We seek to answer the question; what is burnout?
-As well as identify some of the symptoms, causes and treatments of workplace burnout so that you can identify it (and prevent it) in yourself, your colleagues and your loved ones.
+We seek to answer the question: ‘What is burnout?’ and identify some of the symptoms, causes, and treatments of workplace burnout so that you can identify it (and prevent it) in yourself, your colleagues and your loved ones.

 How do you recognise the symptoms of burnout?

 We can thank psychologist Herbert Freudenberger for his contributions to our understanding of the term burnout, which is generally considered to be a state of physical and mental exhaustion caused by one’s professional life.

 Highly motivated employees placed in competitive environments are more likely to experience symptoms of burnout.
 That motivation can sometimes get the best of them as they endlessly try to make an impact, only to find themselves failing to achieve the results they crave.